pkounoudis/FrenchPal-Chatbot/README.md

 # My-chatBot
 Rasa project for Master's Course

 a.
 An experimental chatbot for educational purposes, and more specifically for language learning.
-I wanted to implement a "language helper" for people who are learning a new language, and provide them with 3 tools.
+I wanted to implement a "language helper" for people who are learning french, and provide them with 3 tools.
 A grammar helper, a translator and an exercises' generator.
 The three main scenarios are described velow.

 b.
 First Tool, Grammar Helper.
 It is implemented with a json database with 4 options.
 The verbs etre, parler, apprendre and finir (one for each conjugation category).
 The user chooses a verb